 Lackawanna County Child Custody Lawyer

-Call (570) 391-0866 to discuss your custody case with a skilled child custody lawyer in PA during a FREE consultation.
+Call (570) 391-0866 to schedule a FREE consultation with a child custody lawyer.
 We serve Lackawanna, Wyoming, Luzerne, Monroe, Wayne, and Susquehanna counties.

 When a judge must make a ruling regarding establishing or modifying child custody, he or she may take the following factors into account: